whitneylosinski/Eat.Sleep.Data/README.md

  - **Zoom** - for team meetings and video conferencing.
 Our zoom calls consist of both scheduled and impromptu meetings set up through our Discord channel.
  - **Trello** - for organizing and documenting tasks.
 Our board can be viewed <a href= "https://trello.com/eatsleepdata">here.</a>
  - **Github** - for programming and collaborative work.
+   *   Branches - team members have decided to forgo individual named branches and create topic based branches.
+Any member named branches are used for their own discovery and scribbles.